marziosala/marziosala.github.io/_posts/2023-10-15-story-telling.md

 import time
 ```

-Both OpenAI and DeepAI requires a paid subscription.
-The easiest is to save the keys in a file and read them as shown here.
+Both OpenAI and DeepAI requires a paid subscription to access their APIs.
+The easiest is to purchase a limited credit and generate the keys, here saved to files and read them as shown here.

 ```python